 - Ask your doctor or pharmacist if you want more information about the emergency contraceptive pill's side effects and applicability.

 - 🤰 Online Pregnancy Test

 - The Four Most Common Reasons for an Abortion

 Everything you need to know before taking Plan B: The Cut (As of September 2021)

 Emergency Contraception: UpToDate (As of October 2021)

 The morning-after pill works by delaying an imminent ovulation.
 Depending on the active ingredient, it is effective if taken within 3 or 5 days of sexual intercourse.
-Consult your healthcare provider or pharmacist if you are unsure whether this is the right timing for the morning-after pill.
+Consult your healthcare provider or pharmacist if unsure whether this is the right timing for the morning-after pill.

 A single dose, taken after intercourse, suffices.
 If the situation arises again within the same menstrual cycle, consult your doctor or pharmacist before repeating a dose.
 The morning-after pill alters your hormone levels.
 Therefore, it is not advisable to use it regularly in place of contraception.
-Carefully weigh whether using the morning-after pill as an emergency contraceptive is what you really want.
+Carefully weigh whether using the morning-after pill as an emergency contraceptive is what you want.

 Every woman gets to decide whether it makes sense for her to take the morning-after pill.
 The effectiveness of the morning-after pill hinges on multiple factors, such as your current phase in your menstrual cycle or whether ovulation has yet to occur.
 Side effects should also be taken into account.
 Consult your doctor or pharmacist, if you wonder whether the morning-after pill is right for you.